-The case is: This work was intended to be published just before the meeting of Parliament, and for that purpose a considerable part of the copy was put into the printer's hands in September, and all the remaining copy, as far as page 160, which contains the parts to which Mr. Pitt's speech is similar, was given to him full six weeks before the meeting of parliament, and he was informed of the time at which it was to appear.
-He had composed nearly the [177] whole about a fortnight before the time of Parliament meeting, and had printed as far as page 112, and had given me a proof of the next sheet, up to page 128.
+The case is: This work was intended to be published just before the meeting of Parliament, and for that purpose a considerable part of the copy was put into the printer's hands in September, and all the remaining copy, as far as page 160, which contains the parts to which Mr. Pitt's speech is fimilar, was given to him full six weeks before the meeting of parliament, and he was informed of the time at which it was to appear.
+He had composed nearly the whole

+\ The gentleman who figured the address and declaration as chairman of the meeting, M. Horne Tooke, being generally supposed to be the person who drew it up, and having spoken much in commendation of it, has been jocularly accused of praising his own work.
+To free him from this embarassment, and to save. him the repeated trouble of mentioning the author, as he has not failed to do, I make no hefitation in faying, that as the opportunity of benefiting by the French Revolution eafily occurred to me, I drew up the publication in question, and shewed it to him and fome other gentlemen; who, fully approving it, held a meeting for the purpose of making it public, and subscribed to the amount of fifty guineas to defray the expence of advertifing.
+I believe there are at this time, in England, a greater number of men acting on difinterested principles, and determined to look into the nature and practices of government themselves, and not blindly truft, as has hitherto been the case, either to government generally, or to parliaments, or to parliamentary opposition, than at any former period.
+Had this been done a century ago, corruption and taxation had not arrived to the height they are now at whole about a fortnight before the time of Parliament meeting, and had printed as far as page 112, and had given me a proof of the next sheet, up to page 128.
 It was then in sufficient forwardness to be out at the time proposed, as two other sheets were ready for striking off.
 I had before told him, that if he thought he should be straightened for time, I would get part of the work done at another press, which he desired me not to do.
-In this manner the work stood on the Tuesday fortnight preceding the meeting of Parliament, when all at once, without any previous intimation, though I had been with him the evening before, he sent me, by one of his workmen, all the remaining copy, from page 112, declining to go on with the work on any consideration.
+In this manner the work stood on the Tuesday fortnight preceding the meeting of Parliament, when all at once, without any previous intimation, though I had been with him the evening before, he sent me, by one of his workmen, all the remaining copy, from page 112, declining to go on with the work or any consideration.